codio-content/Javascript_for_web_development-An_Introduction_to_Javascript_in_the_browser/.guides/content/Writing-to-the-console-f4c4.md

 Before continuing on our JS adventures we need to learn a very useful function : `console.log`.

-Do you remember the "console" we saw in the Chrome developer tools unit ?
-(If not, you might want to redo this unit [here](https://codio.com/home/modules/55e8297420efa43e63fb9d4c/units/55e829bf80f8e32518cc9d5e/).)
+Do you remember the "console" we saw in the Chrome Developer Tools unit ?
+(It should be in your projects under the name "chrome-developer-tools" if you want redo it.)

 The `console.log` function is how you can print to this web console.
 It can be very useful to print the values of variables or anything you would like from your JS code.